Nile River: Location, Importance & Major Facts

 The Nile is an important transport route to the neighboring communities.
 Starting from ancient times to today, goods and people have been ferried across the Nile using boats.
 The smart ancient Egyptians used wood-made ships to carry construction blocks to feed into their gargantuan pyramids.

-In terms of the benefits of the Nile has to Africa in general, honorable mention can also be made of the revenue that it brings from tourism, education, and mythology.
+In terms of the benefits the Nile brings to Africa in general, honorable mention can also be made of the revenue that it brings from tourism, education, and mythology.